lcaraballoj/StoryBox/README.md

     Alternatively: You can do this from the Python command prompt on your computer with the code StoryBoxKeyboard.py

 ## Listening to a Story
 To listen to a story simply short press the button, wait for the command, and then say a key word.
-The story will then be played and can be canceled with a button press.
+The story will then be played and can be canceled with a button press
 ## Team Members
 - [Linnea Caraballo](https://github.com/confuzzled-equation)
 - [Chelsea Coelho](https://github.com/chelseacoelho)